Unity-Technologies/SpaceshipDemo/README.md

 * Mac Studios released since 2022

 ## How to Open
-* Find DMG file in your downloads folder and open it
-* Drag “SpaceshipVFXDemo” to your Applications folder
+* Drag “Spaceship” to your Applications folder
-* Right click “SpaceshipVFXDemo” and click “Open”
+* Right click “Spaceship” and click “Open”
 * Click “Open” on the pop-up menu to approve the application

+Note: Controller support is not fully available, and there are issues with mouse input in PLAY mode.
+So just use the benchmark mode. p menu to approve the application